dask/dask/docs/source/user-interfaces.rst

 We often see some anti-patterns that do not work as well:

 1. Calling low-level APIs (delayed or futures) on high-level objects (like Dask arrays or DataFrames).
-This downgrades those objects to their Numpy or Pandas equivalents, which may not be desired.
+This downgrades those objects to their NumPy or Pandas equivalents, which may not be desired.
-    Often people are looking for APIs like ``dask.array.map_blocks`` or ``dask.dataframe.map_partitions`` instead
+    Often people are looking for APIs like ``dask.array.map_blocks`` or ``dask.dataframe.map_partitions`` instead.
 2. Calling ``compute()`` on Future objects.
-    Often people want the ``.result()`` method instead
+    Often people want the ``.result()`` method instead.
-3. Calling Numpy/Pandas functions on high-level Dask objects or high-level Dask functions on Numpy/Pandas objects
+3. Calling NumPy/Pandas functions on high-level Dask objects or high-level Dask functions on NumPy/Pandas objects

 Conclusion
 ----------